New Jersey Veterinary Practices Declawing Study

 22-Ringwood Animal Hospital–Asked about a price for a declaw.
 Employee said , “we only recommend the front feet” and gave a price for $365 for a declaw and $630 for spay/declaw.
 Said their doctor has been doing them for 35 yr only does them on Wednesdays, cats must stay two days, they don’t use a laser, and one employee said that they do, “a bunch” and another employee said that it depends, some months they may do a couple and another month they might not do any.

 23- Pennington Veterinary Clinic- – Declaw/spay $800 and declaw is $622.26 They say that they see a lot of cats for declaws and their vet does more than one a month.
-Say that they do, “quite a few.”
+The employee said that they do, “quite a few.”

 26- Hamburg Vet Clinic- They only do 2 paws and it would be $520 for each cat.
 Said that it was amputation of the first digits on the paws and that it is painful.
 They do go home the next day with pain meds.
 Recommended Purina’s “Yesterday’s News” cat litter or shredded newspaper because we don’t want litter getting in the incision & getting infected.
-I asked if there’s any long term effects, she stated no. I ask how many do they do in about a month, she said “quite a few.”
+Researcher asked if there’s any long term negative effects and employee stated no. Employee was asked how many declaws they do in a month and said, “quite a few.”

-27-The Maywood Veterinary Clinic- Said it would be better to do the declaw at the same time as a neuter. $950-$1000 for front, all four $1100.
+27-The Maywood Veterinary Clinic- Employee said it would be better to do the declaw at the same time as a neuter. $950-$1000 for front, all four $1100.
 3 year old cat declaw is $900 front, $1,000 back.
-Asked about long term damage and said , “declawing is like cutting off your fingers at the first knuckle and is traumatic and some cats will bite more” and said “the paws heal fully without damage.”
+Researcher asked about long term negative effects and the employee said , “declawing is like cutting off your fingers at the first knuckle and is traumatic and some cats will bite more” and said “the paws heal fully without damage.”
 They use laser, the doctor is experienced they say and “has been doing them for many years and said declawing is “second nature” for the doctor.
 Said “people get their cats declawed to keep it in the home instead of surrendering it to a shelter.”
 Another employee said, “yea, we do plenty” after cat owner asked if they do more than one declaw a month and said they have 5 doctors who do surgeries Monday through Friday.

-28-Newton Veterinary Hospital- Cat owner asked for a price of a neuter and declaw.
-Employee asked is there a reason you want a declaw?
-Cat owner said that they don’t want their furniture ruined.
-Employee said, “Ok” and gave a price for the declaw and neuter.
+28-Newton Veterinary Hospital- Researcher asked for a price of a neuter and declaw.
 Declaw/neuter combo $435 Declaw- $380.
 Employee said, “We don’t do quite as many as we used to but Dr Bladek does declaw surgeries all the time and has been here for a very long time.”
 Kitten Well-Care Plans on their website with declaws.
 Screenshot from January 2016.

 30 – Murray Hill Veterinary Associates– Declaw/Spay is around $290.
-They said that they have 10 doctors, they are all good at them, and only one doesn’t do surgeries.
+They said that they have 10 doctors, they are all good at declaws, and only one doesn’t do surgeries.
 Vet tech said that they aren’t doing declaws as much anymore because a lot of people aren’t asking for them.
-Cat owner said, “Well if it was bad for my cat, I figured that you guys wouldn’t do them.”
-Vet tech said, “Well it’s you be happy vs your cat ripping up your furniture.”
 Said they use a scalpel not a laser and that it is an amputation surgery, and that NJ is looking to ban declawing and it’s already banned in New York.

 31- Animal Clinic of Millville – Asked for the price of a declaw.
 Employee asked, “do you want just the front or all four?”
 Front declaw- $278 All four- $378 They say they do the declaws “surgically” and that “all of their doctors do the declaws regularly, 5 days a week.
 “Recommended Dr Granato who is, “very skilled and does them regularly.”